LoyolaChicagoBooks/introcs-csharp/rst/whileexamples.rst

    :start-after: chunk
    :end-before: chunk

-Since the bisection method always homes in on the real root rapidly, an alternate version specifically for the bisection method finds the *best* approximation possible with ``double`` arithmetic.
+Since the bisection method always homes in on a real root rapidly, an alternate version specifically for the bisection method finds the *best* approximation possible with ``double`` arithmetic.
 While you can always halve an interval mathematically, you eventually run out of distinct ``double`` values!
-We can stop when the midpoint (calculated with limited precision) is *exactly* the same as ``a`` or ``b``:
+We can stop when the midpoint (calculated with limited ``double`` precision) is *exactly* the same as ``a`` or ``b``:

 .. literalinclude:: ../source/examples/bisection_method1/bisection_method1.cs